Algebraicity of the Brascamp-Lieb constants: Proof of Theorem

-Finally, the Zariski closure of the graph of $\capa_\Q(-, \tup)$ has dimension at most the dimension of $\locus$ (which is at most $D_1$), so it is an algebraic subset that is strictly contained in $\RR^{D_1+1}$.
+Finally, the Zariski closure of the graph of $\capa_\Q(-, \tup)$ has the same dimension as $\locus$, which is at most $D_1$, so it is an algebraic subset that is strictly contained in $\RR^{D_1+1}$.
 Thus there exists a non-zero polynomial $P$ in $D_1+1$ variables such that

 \end{proof}